gvwilson/thirdbit/src/fiction/iffy/index.md

 and Aunt Naggie had a proper kitchen and Honesty could come by all the time.
 Even in her daydreams,
-she didn't dare imagine more than that, but that would be enough.
+she didn't dare imagine more than that, but even that would be enough.

 The Dance Hall was just as busy inside as out.
 Iffy tried slipping through the crush the way Honesty somehow did,